sharib-vision/PolypGen-Benchmark/README.md

 3. Clone additional UNet backbone repository

     `git clone https://github.com/mkisantal/backboned-unet.git`

     `cd backboned-unet`

     `pip install .`

 **Metrics**
-- Please use the metrics provided here: https://github.com/sharibox/PolypGen-Benchmark/blob/main/metrics/compute_seg.py
+- Please use the metrics provided [here](https://github.com/sharibox/PolypGen-Benchmark/blob/main/metrics/compute_seg.py)

 ## Statement & Disclaimer
 This project is for research purpose only and may have included third party educational/research codes.
 The authors do not take any liability regarding any commercial usage.
 For any other questions please contact [ali.sharib2002@gmail.com](mailto:ali.sharib2002@gmail.com).